BND Hamburger Icon

 If you have a new business that needs a short-term, low-interest infusion of funds, consider applying for a microloan, which is generally provided by nonprofit organizations.

-The benefits of alternative financing
+The benefits of alternative lending

-If you find a lender that passes the red-flag tests, alternative funding sources can provide your business with significant benefits.
+If you find a lender that passes the red-flag tests, alternative funding sources can provide your business with significant benefits:

 • Easy application process: Alternative lenders aren’t subject to the same regulations as commercial banks, so their application process is often much less onerous.